 Campbell University is a private, religious school in a rural setting in Buies Creek, North Carolina.
-Campbell University was founded in 1887 and now enrolls around 5,964 students a year, including 3,720 undergrads.
-Campbell University offers housing for students.
+Campbell University was founded in 1887 and the school presently has around 5,622 students per year, including 3,325 undergrad students.
+Campbell University ensures on-campus housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+Regular decision applicants for Fall 2023 should hear from Campbell University by September 1.

 Interested in journalism or communications?
 Campbell University students can write for the campus newspaperor be a producer for the student-run television channel.